MSc Innovation and EntrepreneurshipFind a programme

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will work in multidisciplinary teams to take on a series of innovation and entrepreneurial challenges.
 You will also learn about design thinking to create innovations that meet real human needs.
 This involves understanding your target audience and the issues facing them, and developing ideas for possible solutions.
 You will gain insight into the technological, social and political influences on design and innovation, drawing on case studies of success and failure to help you think about future opportunities.

 In the second teaching block you will explore solutions for a real-world client, iterating to develop an unexpected range of possibilities and creating prototypes to test with real customers or users.
 You will learn about different kinds of enterprise, how to explore your ideas from a business or social perspective and how to place them in the appropriate context.
 You will find out how to assess the feasibility, sustainability and desirability of a proposed venture, how to create business plans and how to assess whether your ideas will work, whether they are viable, and whether anyone will want them.

 In your final project over the summer, you will work in teams to pull together all you have learned to create an innovative product or service, or a social innovation.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Innovation and Entrepreneurship.

-An upper second-class honours degree (or international equivalent), references, a suitable personal statement and an innovation pitch.
+An upper second-class honours degree (or international equivalent), references and a suitable personal statement.
 Non-traditional qualifications/routes may also be considered.